 6. Conflicts of interest

-An actual, potential or perceived conflict of interest exists when you could be influenced by a personal interest in the course of your official duties.
-Conflicts of interest that affect impartial decision making may constitute corrupt conduct.
+A conflict of interests exists when a reasonable person might perceive that a public official's personal interest(s) could be favoured over their public duties.
+Conflicts of interests that affect impartial decision making may constitute corrupt conduct.